Pioneers in oiled aquatic bird care

 “There were dying birds everywhere and no one knew what to do.
 It was as horrible as you can imagine,” Jay Holcomb, International Bird Rescue’s executive director, told the San Francisco Chronicle in 2012.
 “It was then that we realized there needs to be an organized attempt for their care.”

-While documented rehabilitation efforts of oiled seabirds in California dates back to the 1940s, the 1971 San Francisco Bay Arizona & Oregon Standard Spill, and the 1969 Santa Barbara/Union Platform A Spill that preceded it, spurred new efforts to create permanent rehabilitation facilities and programs, as well as to monitor seabird mortality resulting from spills.
+While documented rehabilitation efforts of oiled seabirds in California dates back to the 1940s, the 1971 oil spill in San Francisco Bay that included two Standard Oil tankers, the Arizona & Oregon Standard, and the 1969 Santa Barbara/Union Platform A Spill that preceded it, spurred new efforts to create permanent rehabilitation facilities and programs, as well as to monitor seabird mortality resulting from spills.
 Alice Berkner, a retired nurse and animal lover who assisted in oiled bird rehabilitation following the Standard Oil accident, officially founded International Bird Rescue – originally called International Bird Rescue Research Center – on April 20, 1971.

 I felt it important to develop a cleaning technology that could lessen impact on oiled, endangered and threatened species – Alice Berkner, Founder, International Bird Rescue